beyond-decentralized/AIRport/README.md

 ![AIR across devices](presentations/images/AIRport_diagram_1.png)

-    For example in an event tracking App data for each event is a separate Repository.
+    For example, in an Event Tracking App, data for each event is a separate Repository.
+    Other Applications can build upon this App's schema, provide additional schemas for functionality that builds upon the first App.
+So, another App can build a Event Chat System for participants and use both the Event Tracking App schema as well as it's own schema.
+Yet another App can build in Event Voting and use the schemas for both core Event Tracking and Event Chat and provide it's own schema as well.
+Even more Apps can built add-on functionality without providing their own schemas.
+The data used by all of these Apps (across all related schemas) is stored in Event specific Repositories, one repository per event.
+Thus a repository spans multiple Event Apps and Schemas.
+The aggregate of specialized Event Apps together provides better functionality than the sum of its part Apps.
-    Other Applications can build upon this App's schema and provide functionality (such as  event specific chat and voting systems) in their own schemas.
-Using all of these Apps the users add data to the same Repositories (for the the same events).
-Thus Repositories for events span schemas of all the Apps that together provide better functionality than each one separately.
-AIRport enables synergies between Apps where "the whole is greater than the sum its parts" thus reducing the overall costs.
+    Therefore, AIRport enables synergies between Apps where "the whole is greater than the sum its parts", reducing the overall costs (and the costs of building each App).

-Each repository is completely autonomous and can be added to a host relational database and/or removed from it, at any time, without affecting other repositories.
-Repositories can have references to each other thus depending on data that other repository contains, but must be usable without referenced repositories (thus being both interdependent and autonomous).
+Each repository is completely autonomous and can be added to a host relational database or removed from it (at any time) without affecting other repositories.
+Repositories can have references to each other thus depending on data that other repository contains, but must be usable without referenced repositories.
+Repositories are both Autonomous and Interdependent.

 ## Blockchain<a name="blockchain"></a>